symfony/symfony-docs/reference/dic_tags.rst

 section of the Service Container chapter.

 Below is information about all of the tags available inside Symfony2.
 There may also be tags in other bundles you use that aren't listed here.
-For example, the AsseticBundle has several tags that aren't listed here.

 +-----------------------------------+---------------------------------------------------------------------------+
 | Tag Name                          | Usage                                                                     |